 North York Moors - Grosmont to Goathland to Lealhom (★★★★☆)

-For this walk I would be following the route of the North Yorkshire Moors Railway out of Grosmont round to Goathland, where filming has been done for TV series like Heartbeat and films such as Harry Potter.
-Then I would head back and continue on round to Lealholm using the Esk Valley Walk.
+For this walk I will be following the route of the North Yorkshire Moors Railway out of Grosmont round to Goathland - where filming has been done for series like Heartbeat and films such as Harry Potter.
+Then I will head back and continue on round to Lealholm using the Esk Valley Walk.

-The walk today starts at Grosmont - which was formerly an industrial town, with an iron works and blasts furnace, with railway lines constructed in order to get the iron from the mines, down to the works at Grosmont, and then off to the ports at Whitby and Middlesborough.
+Today, we start at Grosmont - which was formerly an industrial town, with an iron works and blasts furnace - where railway lines were constructed in order to get the iron from the mines, down to the works at Grosmont, and then off to the ports at Whitby and Middlesborough.

-Eventually all this industry closed - and there aren't too many remaining indications of this industrial heritage, except the train line, which was re-opened in 1963 - and now runs as a popular heritage line, offering steam train rides through the steep valleys to Pickering.
+But now all this industry has closed - and the signs of that industrial heritage are largely gone, except for the train line to Pickering - which re-opened in 1963, and now runs as a popular heritage line.

-Grosmont is connected to the main train network, with trains stopping here on their way between Middlesborough and Whitby - while the North Yorkshire Moors Railway trains run from Whitby to Pickering (sharing the main train network tracks on the stretch from Whitby to Grosmont).
+Grosmont remains connected to the main train network, with trains stopping here on their way between Middlesborough and Whitby - while this heritage line, the North Yorkshire Moors Railway, runs trains between Whitby to Pickering (sharing the main train network tracks on the stretch from Whitby to Grosmont).

 For the next few miles, the path continues along this old train route path - with the heritage line now running on higher ground on the left.
-A train passes by as I'm walking along this stretch, but while I can hear the noise of the steam, I can't see anything of it through the trees.
+Here a train passes by as we're walking along this stretch, but while we can hear the noise of the steam, we can't see anything of it through the trees.

 Eventually the path comes out at Beck Hole - and here I follow my now tried and tested route, turning off to the right at Beck Hole, to head out towards Mallyan Spout.